 Electronic music is also the highest streaming genre in the US, with 57% of total Dance sales being from streaming.

 Superstar DJ's aren't making as much money as ever, but are still earning a ton.
-That was kind of a joke, since Forbes' estimate earnings of the top 12 DJ's fell just 1% in 2016, but are still 12% higher that 2013; which is a lot, and shows how steadily the electronic music genre is moving towards the mainstream, with top DJ's being paid almost as much as pop-stars.
+That was kind of a joke, since Forbes' estimate earnings of the top 12 DJ's fell just 1% in 2016, but are still 12% higher than 2013; which is a lot, and shows how steadily the electronic music genre is moving towards the mainstream, with top DJ's being paid almost as much as pop-stars.

 Everyone's Instagram is growing immensely right now.
 Something interesting about the information presented below is that Facebook's and Soundcloud's growth in the last 3 months is considerably lower than all the other social platforms, with some DJ's having as little as 0% fan growth, while Marshmello's socials are absolutely blowing up, with his Instagram followers almost being doubled within the last 3 months (+44%).